-NMHA has an excellent lobbying team and the management team focuses a great deal of time and attention on advocacy.
+NMHA has an excellent lobbying team and we focus a great deal of time and attention on advocacy.
 However, the essential ingredient in NMHA’s advocacy success is grassroots involvement by its members.
 There are numerous ways in which that involvement can occur and the association works very hard to equip members with information, strategies and tools to enable that involvement to occur.

-Described below information and a tool kit for use by members.
+Described below is some information for use by members.
 As new resources are developed they will be added.
 Please make every effort to be engaged in and do your part to protect and further the interests and issues of New Mexico’s Hospitality and Tourism industry.

 Local Meetings with Legislators